aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

 #### Indexing

-When a request is made to create a Index for a source field, instead the index must be created on the scan beacon field.
+When a request is made to create a Index for a source field, instead the index must be created on the beacon field.

-When the projection contains a source field, the scan beacon field is also included in the projection.
+When the projection contains a source field, the beacon field is also included in the projection.

 It can be dangerous to specify a projection other than ALL, because decryption requires the presence of all signed fields